koreakimsangbin/datastrurture_team_05/README.md

-A program that recommends my favorite foods based on data.
+This program is a text editor that allows users to search for the desired text.